Skip to content

 enable_sinker = true

-Impact of Global Tags on Sink
+Influence of Global Tags

 # datakit.conf